TechniCraft1/Block_game_UNO/README.md

 # To-Do / Improvements
--Start new Game after Game over screen
+-Start new Game after Game over screen --Done

 -Title Screen

 -Faster Code

--More Information at the right side of the screen
+-More Information at the right side of the screen --Done

--High score system
+-High score system --Done

 -Saving score to EEPROM

+-Make the Grid more Memory efficient

 # THANKS TO: